torus-digital/torus_cms/README.md

 15. Re-run the deployment script.
 Add a -dev at the end of the name your sotrage bucket (e.g. yourstorage-bucket-dev). this assumes you named your environment dev.

+16. Make sure to change the nameservers in your domain's DNS to use the nameservers from route 53.

 16. Add a two more variables to your .env file containing your API's invoke URL and your website's url.
 ```
 REACT_APP_COPY_BUCKET_URL=your-invoke-url